 Traditional Sunday food, this dish originated in the north of Portugal, near Vinhais.

-It’s a dish rich in fats and vegetables and essentially hot, so you can understand its origin in Trás-os-Montes!
+It’s a dish rich in fats and vegetables and, essentially, hot, so you can understand its origin in Trás-os-Montes!
 All over the north it’s easy to find places to eat a good feijoada à transmontana, whether in Porto or just a short trip from Invicta.
 Here are two recommendations:

 - O Nordeste Transmontano, R. da Rasa 834, Vila Nova de Gaia;